snypenet/intelligent-document-comparer/README.md

 - Uses **ChromaDB PersistentClient** to store and reuse previously indexed documents.
 - Data is persisted to `./chroma_db/`.
+- Working directories are created in `./runs/` with unique UUIDs for each processing run.

 ---

 ## How It Works

 1. **Job ID**: A short hash is generated from the filenames of Document A and B.
-2. **Parallel Processing**:
+2. **Chunking Phase**:
-   - Document A: Summarizes each page → embeds → stores.
+   - Document A: Chunks pages and saves with metadata
-   - Document B: Embeds page triplets → stores.
+   - Document B: Chunks pages with sliding window and saves with metadata
-3. **Semantic Diff**: Each Document A page is matched to its closest Document B neighbor via ChromaDB.
+3. **Embedding Phase**: Generates embeddings for all chunks and stores in ChromaDB
+4. **Topic Assignment**: LLM assigns relevant topics to each chunk during processing
+5. **Topic-Based Comparison**: Each topic is compared by finding chunks that have been assigned that specific topic
-4. **GPT-4 Comparison**: Differences are summarized in markdown format using OpenAI's GPT.
+6. **GPT-4 Comparison**: Differences are summarized in markdown format using OpenAI's GPT.

 ---